rajnishtripathi2001/steeleye-frontend/Readme.md

 > - In **WrappedListComponent**, the useState hook is not used correctly.
 > - In **WrappedListComponent**, the default value for items should be an empty array instead of null.

-Warraing we get when we run this code is :
+> Warraing we get when we run this code is :
 ```
-Warning: Failed prop type: The prop `isSelected` is marked as required in `SingleListItem`, but its value is `undefined`.
+Warning: Failed prop type: The prop isSelected is marked as required in SingleListItem, but its value is undefined.
 ```

 ### Fixed and Optimized Code is in [ModifiedCode.js](ModifiedCode.js) file